alexfreed7/algorythms/README.md

 # Algorhythms

 Generate music with a quantum computer!
+This was completed for the [iQuHack 2021](https://www.iquise.mit.edu/iQuHACK/) Hackathon.

 ## Abstract